cloudflare/cloudflare-docs/products/rules/src/content/transform/manage.md

 1. Click **Create a transform rule**.

-1. In the **Create Transform Rule** page that displays, use the Rule name input to supply a descriptive name.
+1. In the Create Transform Rule page that displays, enter a descriptive name for the rule in the **Rule name** input.
 The rule name in this example is _Welcome GB Users_.

 1. Under **When incoming requests match...**, use the **Field** drop-down list to choose an HTTP property.
 For each request, the value of the property you choose for **Field** is compared to the value you specify for **Value**.